automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Nuthetes.md

 # Nuthetes
-## Description: This raptor was named after the modern monitor lizard.
+## This raptor was named after the modern monitor lizard.